IBM/fabric-contract-attribute-based-access-control/README.md

 - 🚨Under the `FABRIC WALLETS` pane, click on `1 Org Local Fabric - Org1 Wallet`.
 Note this is very important, if you click on the Orderer wallet at the top, the application will not work! 🚨
-- Export the and save the wallet as `gen_local_wallet` to
+- Export the and save the wallet as `gen_local_wallet` to Blockchain-GenSupplychain/src/gateway/local/gen_local_wallet.json.
-<git_tree>/Blockchain-GenSupplychain/src/gateway/local/gen_local_wallet.json.

 ## Step 6.
 Build and Run the app

-- Next, we need to install the dependencies.
-Navigate to `Blockchain-GenSupplyChain/application/client/generic-ang` and run `npm install`.
 - Next, let's install the server-side app.
 Navigate to `Blockchain-GenSupplyChain/application/server` and run `npm install`.
+- Next, we need to install the UI dependencies.
+Navigate to `Blockchain-GenSupplyChain/application/client/generic-ang` and run `npm install`.

 ![buildandRunapp](https://user-images.githubusercontent.com/10428517/76376047-8b852800-6304-11ea-87b2-db6043e6e7cf.gif)

-- Run `node server.js` to connect to the network.
+- Run `node server.js` to connect start the API server to the fabric network.
-- Run `ng serve` to build the Angular app.
+- Run `ng serve` to run the Angular app.
 - Go to localhost:4200 to view the app.

 ## Step 7.
 Submit transactions in the app

 ### Test Scenario - automatic, using curl against API server
 ```
-cd <git_tree>/Blockchain-GenSupplychain/scripts
+cd Blockchain-GenSupplychain/scripts
 ./create_identities.sh
 ./testcase.sh
 ```